uyuni-project/mcp-server-uyuni/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it to us.
-(TODO: Add contact information or procedure for reporting vulnerabilities).
+If you discover a security vulnerability, please report it to us by creating a [security advisory[(https://github.com/uyuni-project/mcp-server-uyuni/security/advisories)].